ghfakegh1337/StealthCore/README.md

 ### Features
 - Downloading programs safely.
 - Safe removal of these programs.
-- Cleaning the PC from logs and Google Chrome(History, Recent tabs).
+- Cleaning the PC from logs.

 ### What's new
 * 17 March 2025